bpf-endeavor/Servant/README.md

 1. `DROP`: Drop the packet.
 1. `SEND`: Send the packet on the attached ethernet interface.

-> Currently destination of packets injected to the kenrel (`PASS`) are hardcoded but this can be solved and is not a limitation.
+> Currently destination of packets injected to the kernel (`PASS`) are hard-coded but this can be solved and is not a limitation.
 > Look at `/src/udp_sock.c`

 ## eBPF Program Helpers

-For list of heper functions defined look at `/src/include/servant_engine.h`
+For list of helper functions defined look at `/src/include/servant_engine.h`

 | Helper | Description |
 |--------|-------------|